 5. You will be giving hope to the Ummah

 Alhamdulillah, many of us will be sustained through Ramadan with nourishing sahur and iftar meals.
 But across the world, those who can't afford food will be going hungry well beyond iftar time.
-In places of famine (like Yemen and Afghanistan), in refugee camps (like Cox's Bazar and the Syrian camps) and in impoverished communities (like in Pakistan and Gambia), there are Muslims who urgently need us to send them food in the holy month.
+In places of famine (like Yemen and Somalia), in refugee camps (like Cox's Bazar and the Syrian camps) and in impoverished communities (like in Pakistan and Sri Lanka), there are Muslims who urgently need us to send them food in the holy month.

 The Prophet (saw) said, 'Ramadan is the month of my Ummah' [Suyuti].
 We urge you to follow his wise words and gain the reward of supporting our vulnerable brothers and sisters.
 Send them food for the entire month.
 Be their hope this Ramadan.